 Methodologies developed by Proba will be reviewed every five years.
 A review will also be made when significant changes have occurred, such as regulation, technologies, scientific progress or other relevant market developments.

-For methodologies from third parties that are approved by Proba, Proba will screen the methodology and the methodology developer on any negative news once a year.
-During this annual check, Proba will also check if there is a new version of the methodology available.
+For methodologies from third parties that are approved by Proba, Proba will screen the methodology and the methodology developer once a year.
+During this annual check, Proba will review the following steps: